jagprog5/dev-guide/README.md

 This includes broad technical and non technical guidelines.

 - this is my opinion!
-- this is only a guide; understand the situation and use your judgment
+- this is only a guide; understand the situation and use your judgment.

 # Behavioral